Heikujin/FFXI-Custom-Maps/README.md

 These maps are custom to the HorizonXI server to show the `???` locations of their custom HENM content.
 ### sky-hd-maps:
 The interior Sky maps have not been remastered yet so I upscaled them and redrew all the custom stuff from Drauku's [Vision](https://github.com/Drauku/FFXI-Vision) maps.
+### remapster-enhanced:
+These are 1024x1024 Remapster maps that someone customized to include extra information such as landmarks and NM locations.
+I'm not sure who made these as they are no longer available from the original creator.
+I did not customize these in any way I'm just including them here for safe keeping.

 ## Installation
 ### Preferred Method: